TurakhiaLab/panman/README.md

 ```
 ### 2. Using Docker Image <a name="image"></a>

-To use <i>panmanUtils</i> in a docker container, users can create a docker container from a docker image, by following these steps.
+To use <i>panmanUtils</i> in a docker container, users can create a docker container from a docker image, by following these steps (compatible with `linux-64` and `osx-64`).

 #### i.
 Dependencies
 1. [Docker](https://docs.docker.com/engine/install/)